sjoh18/MS263-Final-Project/README.md

 10. Glidertools

 ## Location of data
-All data is provided in the "data" folder in the main branch of the repository
+All data *necessary for statistical analysis* is provided in the "data" folder in the main branch of the repository Raw data can be downloaded from PODAAC (SST and chl-a) and ERDDAP (jelly abundance)